sim590/lain-wiki/imap.md

 `followtag` | Notification behaviour | boolean | false
 `settings` | User settings | function | empty function

-Let's focus better on `is_plain`.

-The reason why it's false by default is to discourage the habit of storing passwords in plain.
+The reason why `is_plain` is false by default is to discourage the habit of storing passwords in plain.

-So you can set your password in plain like this:
+So, you can set your password in plain like this:

 ```lua
 myimapcheck = lain.widgets.imap({